avigyan1009/Extracting-Words-and-Coordinates-using-Tesseract/README.md

 Extracting text from an image and their correponding co-ordinates.

 # Description
-For extracting text from an image, I am using tesseract-hocr.
+For extracting text from an image, I am using Tesseract-OCR.